-Social interaction - which according to Vygotsky together with language and culture plays a crucial role in the process of cognitive development.
+• Social interaction - which according to Vygotsky together with language and culture plays a crucial role in the process of cognitive development.
 Opposed to later Jean Piaget's stage theory of cognitive development where development precedes learning, Vygotsky believed that learning precedes development.
-Social interaction means that a more competent member of the culture will externalize learned processes which will then be internalized and thereby learned by a less competent member.
+In Vygotsky's theory mind is not seen as autonomous fromsocial and cultural context.
+Social interaction here means that a more competent member of the culture will externalize learned processes which will then be internalized and thereby learned by a less competent member.